nicolesxt/veryImportantProcessing/README.md

 Prepared to be astonished and amazed!

-Dedicated by Kim and Nico
+Dedicated by Kim, Kate, Marco and Nico